-Flexible exhaust tubing should be used to reduce engine vibration transfer and minimize stress on exhaust manifold.
-It can be used horizontally, vertically, or at a slant, but keep it in a fairly straight line to prevent excessive strain on the welded end connections.
-(Do not use the flex exhaust connector as an elbow.)
+Flexible exhaust tubing must be used to reduce engine vibration transfer to the exhaust and minimize stress on the exhaust manifold.
+It can be used horizontally, vertically, or at a slant, but must be kept fairly straight to prevent excessive strain on the welded end connections (do not use the flex exhaust connector as an elbow).

-Exhaust installations must conform to state and local codes.
-Refer to NFPA (National Fire Protection Association) Manual No. 37 for specific information.
-If the exhaust pipe passes through a wall or ceiling constructed of combustible material, the exhaust must be isolated or guarded to prevent fire, as specified in the NFPA manual.
+All exhaust installation should conform to state and local codes.
+Refer to NFPA (National Fire Protection Association) manual No. 37 for specific information.
+If the exhaust pipe passes through a wall or ceiling constructed of combustible material, the exhaust must be isolated or guarded to prevent fires, as specified in the NFPA manual.

-The size of the exhaust pipe to be used depends upon the length of the run.
-The engine exhaust hole is 1/4 inches NPT (F).
-To determine appropriate pipe size refer to the following chart.
+The size of the exhaust pipe to be used depends

+upon the length of the exhaust run.
+The engine exhaust hole is $1\frac{1}{2}$ inch NPT.
+To determine appropriate pipe size, refer to the following chart: